• Skip to primary navigation

 1. Carefully flip the pancake and cook until golden brown and fully set.

-3. Finish pancake with a drizzle of okonomiyaki sauce and kewpie or mayonnaise and a sprinkle of furikake and bonito flakes, if using.
+2. Transfer the pancake to a large plate and cool for a few minutes.
+Finish pancake with a drizzle of okonomiyaki sauce and kewpie or mayonnaise and a sprinkle of furikake and bonito flakes, if using.
 Cut into wedges and serve.

 Okonomiyaki cooking in a skillet.